 Reducing fatigue and improving endurance performance is the clinical trial area where BCAAs perform most impressively.
 There are two mechanisms via which BCAAs improve performance.

-First, BCAAs can be burned as energy to maintain ATP energy levels during glycogen-depleting exercise.
+First, BCAAs are burned as energy to maintain ATP energy levels during glycogen-depleting exercise.
 BCAAs may also enhance the body’s ability to burn fat, increasing the accessible energy pool.

 Second, BCAAs prevent central fatigue of the nervous system by inhibiting uptake of tryptophan into the brain.
 Tryptophan is used to make serotonin in the brain, increasing tiredness and fatigue.
 Scientists who study the limits of human performance believe that the real limiting factor in performance is when the brain tells you “I’m done.”

-For example, participants who took 300 mg/day of BCAAs for 3 days and then completed in an exhaustive exercise trial had 17.2 percent greater resistance to fatigue compared to a placebo, due at least partly to greater fat oxidation in the BCAA trial.
+For example, participants who took 300 mg/day of BCAAs for 3 days and then completed in an exhaustive exercise trial had 17.2 percent greater resistance to fatigue compared to a placebo, due to greater fat oxidation in the BCAA trial.